gkotian/gkotian.github.io/travels/_posts/2010-01-25-meeting-jana-after-ages.md

 morning.
 I had bought myself a ticket to Varanasi, and Prit bought a ticket at the last minute on the same train but only until Nashik.

+{% include image.html
+    img="assets/travels/2010-01-25-ticket.jpg"
+    title="Ticket"
+    caption="One of the first of many many travel tickets to be bought this year" %}

 A few months earlier, I had decided to buy a new mobile phone for myself (for the last five years, I had been working for a major mobile phone manufacturer where test phones were available aplenty.
 So I remember feeling a bit odd when I